caccnz/constitution/constitution.md

    Members who are not actively attending and supporting The Church for one year and have not withdrawn their membership.
 Associate Membership confers the right to debate but not to vote in membership meetings of The Church.
+After one year, Associate Members shall automatically lose their membership unless they apply annually, in writing to extend their Associate Membership and it is accepted by the Membership Committee.

 ### Section III Membership Committee